kelp-hq/oss/README.md

 ## About us

 Kelp Digital is a company that is building next-generation software for content creators in the web3 ecosystem.
-Check us out on [kelp.digital](https://kelp.digital] and connect with us on [Twitter](https://twitter.com/kelp_digital) and on [Discord](https://discordapp.com/invite/fanBk5deyq)
+Check us out on [kelp.digital](https://kelp.digital) and connect with us on [Twitter](https://twitter.com/kelp_digital) and [Discord](https://discordapp.com/invite/fanBk5deyq)](https://discordapp.com/invite/fanBk5deyq)